ibm-cloud-docs/openwhisk/prep.md

 ```
 {: pre}

-You can also deploy a .zip file with a Docker image to create an action.
-You can use the previous command and replace `<app_file>` with your .zip file.
+You can also deploy a compressed file with a Docker image to create an action.
+You can use the previous command and replace `<app_file>` with your compressed file.
 You can use this method to deploy large app files or incorporate large dependencies.
 {: tip}

 To see an example deployment of a custom Docker image with a {{site.data.keyword.openwhisk_short}} action, see [Packaging large Python dependencies in a custom Docker image](#prep_python_docker).